Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 Some games allowed plugging or soaking, where fielders retired runners by throwing the ball at them.
 Some used different numbers of bases.
 Some games blurred into related bat-and-ball traditions.

-This is not a flaw in the record.
-It is a normal growth pattern for games before national governance and mass media.
+This is a normal growth pattern for games before national governance and mass media.

 By the 1840s, clubs in the New York area were pushing toward codification.
 In 1845, the Knickerbocker rules helped formalize a version of the game that excluded plugging, defined foul territory, and encouraged consistent play between clubs.
 In 1846, the often-cited Knickerbocker versus New York Nine game in Hoboken offered one of the earliest detailed game accounts under that emerging rule culture.